LandslideNetwork/slide-sdk/SECURITY.md

-# 🏄‍♂️ Slide SDK Security Policy 🛹

-## 🌊 Riding the Wave of Security
+# 🌊 Riding the Wave of Security

 Welcome to the Slide SDK security policy, where we turn haters into heroes!
 We're all about catching those gnarly bugs before they wipe us out.
 Remember, we're still shredding on the testnet, so your help in spotting issues is totally tubular!